Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/README.md

 Conversation Analysis is a cloud-based conversational AI service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning, and pull out relevant, detailed information.

-You can work with request and response models more easily by using our [Dynamic JSON](https://aka.ms/azsdk/net/dynamiccontent) feature.
-The following samples demonstrate how to access properties using PascalCase idiomatic to C#.
+You can work with request and response content more easily by using our [Dynamic JSON](https://aka.ms/azsdk/net/dynamiccontent) feature.
+This is illustrated in the following samples:

 - [Analyze an utterance - Conversation project](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/Sample1_AnalyzeConversation_ConversationPrediction.md)
 - [Analyze an utterance - Orchestration project](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/Sample2_AnalyzeConversation_OrchestrationPrediction.md)